rmcanany/SolidEdgeHousekeeper/README.md

   <img src="My%20Project/media/property_filter.png">
 </p>

 Any number of Conditions are allowed for a filter.
-The filters can be named, saved, modified, and deleted.
+The filters can be saved, modified, and deleted.
 The tools to do so are in the **Toolbar -- Saved Setting Group**.

 #### Property Set